huimiu/tab-dashboard/README.md

    const graphClient: Client = createMicrosoftGraphClient(teamsfx, scope);
    ```

-3. Call the Graph API, and parse the response into a certain model, which will be used by front-end.
+### Step 3: Call the Graph API, and parse the response into a certain model, which will be used by front-end

    You can refer to the following code snippet: